How can I form accurate compound sentences?

-This is the third and final lesson about Simple and Compound Sentences.
-To complete this course, read each lesson carefully and then unlock and complete our materials to check your understanding.
+This is the third and final chapter about Simple and Compound Sentences.
+To complete this reader, read each chapter carefully and then unlock and complete our materials to check your understanding.

 – Focus specifically on the compound sentence structure

 – Provide four useful rules for writing compound sentences accurately and grammatically

 – Include examples of each rule to help guide the reader

 video and audio texts